digitalgroovy/CloudWatch-Agent-Config-Base/README.md

 Switch vim to insert mode and paste in the json file.

 To start it: sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:agentconfig.cfg -s

+To verify the agent started run: sudo service amazon-cloudwatch-agent status